Skip to content Skip to footer navigation

 Zoned air conditioner energy rating label

-The Zoned Energy Rating Label for air conditioners (image supplied by Department of Industry, Science, Energy and Resources).
+The Zoned Energy Rating Label for air conditioners (image supplied by the Department of Climate Change, Energy, the Environment and Water).

 The old star rating label had one rating for cooling and one for heating.
-Any new model registered from April 2020 onwards has a new star rating label, known as the Zoned Energy Rating Label (ZERL).
+Any model registered from April 2020 onwards has a more detailed star rating label, known as the Zoned Energy Rating Label (ZERL).
 This shows three cooling star ratings and three heating star ratings, based on the climate zone where the unit is installed.

 The three climate zones are: